EpicTaru/Website/README.md

 * **Feature Page/Url**: should be the url/link where you feel the feature should be added.
 (This can be an existing page, or a new page.)
 * **Additional Information**: should be any additional information about the feature that you think will better explain it, or give better details on it.

 **ONLY POST 1 FEATURE REQUEST PER TICKET!
-DO NOT REQUEST MULTIPLE TICKETS IN THE SAME TICKET!**
+DO NOT REQUEST MULTIPLE FEATURES IN THE SAME TICKET!**

 ## Forewarning!